turbot/flowpipe-mod-virustotal/README.md

 flowpipe pipeline run get_ip_address_report --arg cred=my_virustotal
 ```

-For more examples on how you can run pipelines, please see [Run Pipelines](https://flowpipe.io/docs/run/pipelines).

 ## Open Source & Contributing

 This repository is published under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
 Please see our [code of conduct](https://github.com/turbot/.github/blob/main/CODE_OF_CONDUCT.md).
 We look forward to collaborating with you!